-How to Embed iFrame Code on Your WordPress Site
+How to Embed WordPress iFrame Code on Your Website

 The problem is that it is valid.
 WordPress websites all across the board use embedded media instead of uploading regular content because it consumes fewer resources while adding to the user experience.

 To embed external content in this manner, the webmaster uses an HTML tag called iFrame.
 In this post, we’ll look at what that is and how you can add it to your WordPress website with or without a plugin.

 What is an iFrame?

 Essentially speaking, WordPress iFrames are a medium through which you display external content on your website without fearing copyright strikes or content theft.

 Used on every web page and website, iFrames consume fewer resources and are an excellent way to include videos and other media types effectively.